fauzanalghifary/notes/ai/ai-engineering/sharing-session.md

 - And then, I can run it every week, or every time I changes the models, or every times I changed the prompt.
 - I can just run the evals on the dataset, and then check the average of the evals score.
 - So, yeah, from what I heard, that's what they usually do:
-  - Everytime they make a changes, either changes a prompt, a model, or the app flow.
+  - Everytime they make a changes, either changes a prompt, a model, or make a new release.
   - They can run the evals on the dataset to check if the AI output still work as expected or not.

 ## Evals ending

 - That's all about evals.
 - Of course this is depth and broad topic, so I only able to scratching the surface here.
-- Okay, let's move on to the next section.
+- But, let's move on to the next section.
 - The rest of the sections should be much shorter than this section.

 # 3. Choosing A Model